-11. Rights of appeal
+12. Rights of appeal

-The rights of applicants to make representations and rights to appeal to a tribunal or the Planning and Environment Court against decisions about a development application are set out in Chapter 6, Part 1 of the Planning Act 2016.
+The rights of applicants to make representations and the rights to appeal to a tribunal or the Planning and Environment Court against decisions about a development application are set out in Chapter 6, Part 1 of the Planning Act 2016.
+For particular applications, there may also be a right to make an application for a declaration by a tribunal (see Chapter 6, Part 2 of the Planning Act 2016).

-Schedule 2 includes extracts from the Development Assessment Rules and the Planning Act 2016 that sets down these rights.
+Schedule 2 is an extract from the Planning Act 2016 that sets down the applicant's right to make representations and appeal rights.